SpinalHDL/SpinalDoc/spinal/core/when_switch.md

 val muxOutput2 = cond ? whenTrue | whenFalse
 ```

 Sometime we need kind of "switch mux", like you can do with the VHDL `when` syntax.
-Spinal offer something similar by using the `mux` function :
+SpinalHDL offer something similar by using the `mux` function :

 ```scala
 val bitwiseSelect = UInt(2 bits)